muscbridge/PyDesigner/docs/source/reference/pydesigner_args.rst

 --extent        Shape of denoising extent matrix, defaults to 5,5,5

+--reslice       Reslices input DWI and outputs to a specific resolution in mm

+--interp        The interpolation method to use when resizing

 --degibbs       Corrects Gibb’s ringing

 --undistort     Undistorts image using a suite of EPI distortion correction, eddy current correction, and co-registration.
 Does not run EPI correction if reverse phase encoding DWI is absent.